ramazanbulut/library-management/README.md

-# Library Management API
+# 📚 Library Management API

-This is a RESTful API for managing a library system.
-It allows users to manage books and borrow/return functionality with user ratings.
+A RESTful API for managing a library system.
+This application allows users to manage books, handle borrowing/returning functionality, and rate books.

 ---

-## Installation
+## 🚀 Getting Started

 ### Prerequisites

+Before you begin, ensure you have the following installed:

 - **Node.js** (v14 or higher)
-- **npm** (comes with Node.js)
+- **npm** (bundled with Node.js)

 ---

-### Install Dependencies
+### Installation

-Run the following command in the project directory:
+To install dependencies, run the following command in the project directory:

 ```bash
 npm install